olgadet/workshop-ChIP-seq/labs/lab-processing.md

 # ChIP-seq data processing tutorial

+### Learning outcomes
+- understand and apply standard data processing of the ChIP-seq libraries
+- be able to assess quality of the ChIP-seq libraries with a range of quality metrics
+- work interactively with ChIP-seq signal using Integrative Genome Viewer

 ## Introduction <a name="Introduction"></a>

 **REST** (NRSF) is a **transcriptional repressor** that represses neuronal genes in non-neuronal cells.
 It is a member of the Kruppel-type zinc finger transcription factor family.
 It represses transcription by binding a DNA sequence element called the neuron-restrictive silencer element (NRSE).
 The protein is also found in undifferentiated neuronal progenitor cells and it is thought that this repressor may act as a master negative regulator of neurogenesis.
 In addition, REST has been implicated as tumour suppressor, as the function of REST is believed to be lost in breast, colon and small cell lung cancers.